stephenslab/ipynb-website/README.md

 ## Tips for adapting this repository for your project

-+ There are many things that can be done; we will only describe here some of the simpler modifications that can be made.
++ The `release` script will not automatically remove webpages that are no longer needed (e.g., after renaming a Jupyter notebook); you will need to delete them manually.

++ Not all Bootstrap themes are currently supported.
+So far, we have only implemented the Cerulean, Flatly and Readable themes. will show up consistently due to conflicts between CSS files.

 + [Link](https://bootswatch.com) to gallery of Bootstrap themes.

-+ Note that not all themes will show up consistently due to conflicts between CSS files.

 ## Credits